easolhq/easolhq.github.io/docs/reference/objects/product/host.md

 # host.instagram_username

-Returns the instagram username for the host if set.
+Returns the Instagram username for the host if set.

 # host.name